Planning for Future Disability & Asset Protection for Older Adults

 Medicaid Planning for Spouses

-Medicaid does have "spousal impoverishment" benefits as well.
+Medicaid does have spousal impoverishment benefits as well.
 This means a couple's combined resources are considered.
 A certain amount is protected and set aside for one of the spouses.

 Asset Protection Planning: Who Can Help Me?

-Specific asset protection techniques may apply to your loved one's situation.
+Asset protection is a complex legal field that covers many technical areas.
 If the situation is at the point where you need legal assistance, you will need different types of attorneys based on the legal problem you are dealing with.

 Planning Ahead for Nursing Home Care